 Will the SSP apply to cross-border prescriptions?

 Yes.
-Patients from England, Scotland, Wales or Northern Ireland who present their prescriptions for Paracetamol 120mg suppositories in England are eligible to receive an alternative supply under the terms of the SSP (only where pharmacists consider it appropriate to do so using their professional judgement).
+Patients from England, Scotland, Wales or Northern Ireland who present their prescriptions for Paracetamol 240mg suppositories are eligible to receive a substituted product under the terms of this SSP 051.

 Does the SSP apply to private prescriptions?